ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: cache

-    Specifies whether to cache the value of attributes.
+    Specifies whether to cache the value of properties.
 When caching is  enabled, the instrument driver keeps track of the current instrument  settings and avoids sending redundant commands to the instrument.
-    The instrument driver can choose always to cache or never to cache  particular attributes regardless of the setting of this attribute.
+    The instrument driver can choose always to cache or never to cache  particular properties regardless of the setting of this property.
-    The default value is VI_TRUE.
-Use the niSwitch_InitWithOptions  function to override this value.
+    The default value is True.
+Use the :py:meth:`niswitch.Session.InitWithOptions`  method to override this value.

+    .. note:: One or more of the referenced methods are not in the Python API for this driver.

     The following table lists the characteristics of this property.